-Submissions should be sent to firstname.lastname@example.org and can be addressed to Angela James or Dear Editor.
-Your query does not need to be personally addressed, as there’s a team of freelance editors who read submissions.
-If you’d like to see which editors are specifically seeking certain genres, you can visit the editor bio section on our Facebook Pageand you are welcome to direct a submission to one of these editors.
-Additionally, our editors put out specific calls for submissions on occasion, via both their Twitter accounts and the Carina Press blog.
+If you’d like to see which editors are specifically seeking certain genres, you can visit the editor bio section on our website before directing your submission accordingly via the drop-down menu found on https://carinapress.submittable.com/submit.
+Our editors will also put out specific calls for submissions on occasion, via both their personal Twitter accounts and the Carina Press blog.

 Yes.
-Carina Press goes through the same rigorous acquisition and editorial development processes as traditional print publishers, and sometimes more, as we utilize freelance editors whose sole job it is to edit your book.
+Carina Press goes through the same rigorous acquisition and editorial development process as traditional print publishers, and sometimes more, as we utilize freelance editors whose sole job is to edit your book.

 No. Carina Press is not a vanity publisher and the author is not asked to pay for publication, editing, cover art or other services.

-We’re suckers for a great story, and Greek mythology is full of fantastic stories — when we came upon Carina, the sailing imagery really appealed to us (we even included sails in our logo).
-We’re sailing in a new, exciting direction into uncharted waters.
+We’re suckers for a great story, and Greek mythology is full of fantastic stories.
+When we came upon Carina, the sailing imagery really appealed to us (we even included sails in our original logo) because at the time, in November 2009, we were the first and only digital-first press within any traditional publishing house, so we were sailing in a new, exciting direction into uncharted waters.